 - Modifier MH – It is unknown whether the ordering provider consulted the CDSM; and related information not provided to the furnishing provider or professional.

-- Ensure Clinical Decision Support Mechanism Compliance — This year saw the start of the CDSM testing phase impacting all Medicare patients.
-It’s important that this system is working before 2021 where mandatory consequences will negate or disallow reimbursement due to missing compliance certificates.
-It’s also good to double-check with your referring provider base to make sure that they have no roadblocks to your practice or ordering your services.
+Ensure Clinical Decision Support Mechanism Compliance — This year saw the start of the CDSM testing phase impacting all Medicare patients.
+It’s important that this system is working before 2022 where mandatory consequences will negate or disallow reimbursement due to missing compliance certificates.
+It’s also good to double-check with your ordering provider base to make sure that they have no roadblocks to your practice or ordering your services.

 Begin the Collections Process During Patient Scheduling — As patient responsibility has grown over the last number of years, so have problems that come from “surprise billings” and growing collections.
 By restructuring the patient onboarding process to include collecting for any portions due prior to treatment scheduling, revenue that used to end up in the AR and collections is actually accounted for upfront.